One-Loop Quantum Effects in Carroll Scalars: Introduction

 Both the above points strongly indicate at physics on a Carrollian space-time \cite{AIHPA_1965__3_1_1_0}.
-This is mainly because from a field theory point of view, it is reasonable to argue that a theory without spatial gradient terms have ultra-local correlations, of course at the cost of losing Lorentz invariance.
+This is mainly because, from a field theory point of view, it is reasonable to argue that a theory without spatial gradient terms has ultralocal correlations, of course, at the cost of losing Lorentz invariance.
 This is expected as $\mathcal{I}^+$ on its own is a non-Riemann manifold; rather is a Carrollian one to be precise.
-Studies on dynamical Carrollian theories have a moderately rich history \cite{Bacry:1968zf, Henneaux:1979vn} and in the past decade, it has been established that conformal Carrollian isometries are isomoprhic to the BMS group \cite{Duval:2014uva, Duval:2014lpa, Bagchi:2010zz}.
-Unlike Lorentz invariant theories, global part of the conformal Carrollian isometries doesn't uniquely fix the propagator: there are a couple of possibilities with one of them being time-dependent.
-This particular branch of the 2-point function is Dirac delta valued and hence ultra-local in space.
-It is noteworthy here that initial investigations into ultra-local quantum field theories dates back almost seven decades \cite{Klauder:1970cs}.
+Studies on dynamical Carrollian theories have a moderately rich history \cite{Bacry:1968zf, Henneaux:1979vn}.
+In the past decade, it has been established that conformal Carrollian isometries are isomorphic to the BMS group \cite{Duval:2014uva, Duval:2014lpa, Bagchi:2010zz}.
+Unlike Lorentz-invariant theories, the global part of the conformal Carrollian isometries does not uniquely fix the propagator.
+There are a couple of possibilities, with one of them being time dependent.
+This particular branch of the two-point function is Dirac delta valued and hence ultralocal in space.
+It is noteworthy that initial investigations into ultralocal quantum field theories date back almost seven decades \cite{Klauder:1970cs}.